gumaciel/godot-admob/README.md

 ### Android
 To use this module you'll need a custom template for Android.
 You can build it by yourself or download a precompiled one.
-Another option available for Godot 3.2+ is the [new Android plugin system](https://godotengine.org/article/godot-3-2-will-get-new-android-plugin-system), much easier to use (no recompilation needed).
-You can find a port of this module using this system [here](https://github.com/Shin-NiL/Godot-Android-Admob-Plugin).

 #### Compiling the template (First Option)
 This is harder, but you'll have more control over the building process.
 You can, for example, include any other module you want.
 For that, do the following steps:
 - Clone or download this repository.
-- Clone or download the [Godot Engine repository](https://github.com/godotengine/godot/).
+- Clone or download the [Godot Engine repository](https://github.com/godotengine/godot/tree/2.1).
 One important note here is that this must match the same version of the Godot editor you're using to develop your game.
 - Drop the "admob" directory inside the "modules" directory on the Godot source.
-- Recompile the android export template following the [official instructions](http://docs.godotengine.org/en/latest/reference/compiling_for_android.html#compiling-export-templates).
+- Recompile the android export template following the [official instructions](https://docs.godotengine.org/en/2.1/development/compiling/compiling_for_android.html#building-the-export-templates).

 #### Using precompiled templates (Second Option)
 If you don't want or can't build the template by yourself, you can find a precompiled template with this module [here](https://github.com/Shin-NiL/godot-custom-mobile-template).
 Go to the release tab and download the zip file.